Coolnesss/fast-bayes/README.md

 Performs text classification with no separate training step needed, the cost of training is split between classification and observation.
 This is especially useful when data is an online stream, as the system can gradually improve.

+FastBayes supports any number of classes and they don't need to be added in advance.

 ## Installation

 Add this line to your application's Gemfile: